connorcrowe/to-lulc-aiml/README.md

 The project demonstrates how iterative experimentation and model refinement can improve LULC classification.
 It highlights the importance in improving both model architecture and input data quality in geospatial machine learning.

+### Future Work & Limitations

 With more time and resources, this could be experimented with further:
-- Investigating dropout layers
+- Investigating dropout layers and other model tweaks
-- Higher input resolution (blocked by memory limits, for now)
+- Higher input & output resolution (blocked by memory limits, for now)
-- Higher output prediction (blocked by memory limits, for now)
-- Adding classes (bare soil, water, construction, etc.)
+- Adding additional classes (bare soil, water, construction, etc.)
-- Striving for specific instance segmentation (building footprint, crosswalk, etc.)
+- Improved training data (semi-automated automation)

+While this approach classifies pixels, future iterations could incorporate instance segmentation for automated building footprint extraction, a key problem in urban planning and disaster response.
+It could also be improved and used on several aerials from different years to analyze the change in other impervious surfaces, a key part of flood response planning.

+Urban planners and environmental researchers need accurate, automated maps to track how cities evolve.
+Traditional mapping methods are slow and labor-intensive.
+This project explores how machine learning can automate land use classification from aerial imagery, improving scalability and consistency.

 ## Data Sources
 - Aerial Imagery (for training and prediction): [Toronto Aerial Imagery GIS Map Server](https://gis.toronto.ca/arcgis/rest/services/basemap/cot_ortho/MapServer), imagery taken 2019